Saturday, April 23, 2011

 1993: The rock opera Tommy opened on Broadway at the St. James Theatre.

-1994: The Division Bell debuted at #1 on the album chart, followed by the Soundtrack to 'Above the Rim' and The Sign from Ace of Base.
-The Rest of the Top Ten: Bonnie Raitt fell from #1 to #4 with Longing In Their Hearts, the Counting Crows had #5 with August and Everything After, R. Kelly slipped to #6 with 12 Play, Tim McGraw had #7 with Not a Moment Too Soon, Yanni moved to #8 with Live at the Acropolis, Mariah Carey dropped to 9 with Music Box and The Coulour Of My Love from Celine Dion was at #10.
+1994: The Division Bell by Pink Floyd debuted at #1 on the Album chart, followed by the Soundtrack to "Above the Rim" and The Sign from Ace of Base.
+The Rest of the Top 10: Bonnie Raitt fell from #1 to #4 with Longing In Their Hearts, the Counting Crows had #5 with August and Everything After, R. Kelly slipped to #6 with 12 Play, Tim McGraw had #7 with Not a Moment Too Soon, Yanni moved to #8 with Live at the Acropolis, Mariah Carey dropped to 9 with Music Box and The Coulour Of My Love from Celine Dion was at #10.

 1995: Montell Jordan sat on top of the R&B chart for a fourth week with "This Is How We Do It".